Keeping you active and on your feet - that's our first priority at Simcoe Foot Care & Custom Orthotic Centre, your qualified Chiropodists in Simcoe.

 Role: Chiropodists provide solutions to assist patients in maintaining and improving mobility, alleviating foot pain and also provide health education to keep patients informed of proper foot health regarding specific conditions and health issues.
 Chiropodial treatments can include soft tissue surgical procedures, injections of steroids or local anesthetic, prescription of designated drugs and administering custom orthotic and or orthopedic appliances.

-Update May 19, 2021 : We are happy to announce we are accepting NEW PATIENTS!
+We are accepting NEW PATIENTS!
 You can reach us at 519-428-4003 to book an appointment.
 Please keep in mind our specialists book in advance and your patience is appreciated.

 OHIP does not cover the cost of Chiropody services